-Solid oxide fuel cell (SOFC) is considered as an alternative, reliable power device to replace combustion-based power generators [1].
-It provides high energy conversion efficiency, low environmental impact, adequate fuel flexibility, and the possibility for combined heat and power generation with a wide range of applications [2].
-As an example of a small application, a SOFC system combined with adsorption and hybrid chillers was applied to a telecommunication system providing the electrical (< 10 kW) and cooling (< 20 kW) energy to a base transceiver station and data center, and the energy savings were about 110 MWh per year compared to a traditional system [3].
-The SOFC was also considered as a power generation in the trigeneration system for an educational building with 900 m2 and 120 kW requirement, giving an overall efficiency of 60% [4].
-In addition, the SOFC can act as a fuel reformer with a direct natural gas fuel feed.
-The reformed gas from the SOFC can further be used in the downstream process for power generation, which can improve the overall energy efficiency by 16% when integrated with a proton exchange membrane fuel cell (PEMFC) [5].
+Solid oxide fuel cell (SOFC) is considered alternative, reliable power device to replace combustion-based power generators [1].
+It provides higher energy conversion efficiency, lower environmental impact, adequate fuel flexibility, and the possibility for combined heat and power generation with a wide range of applications [2].
+For small applications, a SOFC system combined with adsorption and hybrid chillers was applied to a telecommunication system providing the electrical (<10 kW) and cooling (<20 kW) energy to a base transceiver station and data center, and can save energy about 110 MWh per year compared to a traditional system [3].
+The SOFC can also be possibly used as a power generation in the trigeneration system for an educational building with 900 m2 and 120 kW requirement, giving the overall efficiency of 60% [4].
+In addition, the SOFC can act as a fuel reforming when it is in the upstream process with a direct natural gas fuel feed.
+The reformed gas from the SOFC can further used in the downstream process of power generation, which can improve the overall energy efficiency by 16% when integrated with a proton exchange membrane fuel cell (PEMFC) [5].
 The SOFC system integrated with a solid oxide electrolyser was employed in the industrial facilities of the paper mill and can enhance energy generation efficiency by 6% [6].
-Besides stationary applications, SOFCs can be used in the transportation sector.
-Bessekon et al. [7] showed that a driving range of the SOFC-battery electrical vehicle using a Nissan Leaf Acenta module fed by compressed natural gas, liquefied natural gas, and liquefied petroleum gas can be enhanced by 94 km, 535 km and 653 km, respectively, compared to the original electrical vehicle.
+Besides stationary applications, SOFCs can be used in a transportation sector.
+Bessekon et al. [7] showed that a driving range of the SOFC-battery electrical vehicle using a Nissan Leaf Acenta module fed by compressed natural gas, liquefied natural gas, and liquefied petroleum gas can be enhanced by 94 km, 535 km and 653 km, respectively, compared to the original electrical vehicle [7].

 Regarding the power generation system, there are many possible integrated systems with SOFCs.
-For example, a SOFC integrated with a homogeneous charge compression ignition engine can enhance the electrical efficiency to 59% [8], a SOFC integrated with a gas turbine (GT) and steam turbine has yielded a promising overall energy efficiency of 66.8% [9], and a SOFC integrated with a PEMFC with the gas processing subsystem consisting of a water gas shift reactor and thermal swing adsorption has provided an overall energy efficiency of 64% [10].
-Integrated systems are of interest as fuel cannot be used fully by the SOFC itself and can be used for additional power or heat generation.
+For example, a SOFC integrated with a homogeneous charge compression ignition engine can enhance electrical efficiency to 59% [8], a SOFC integrated with a gas turbine (GT) and steam turbine has yielded a promising overall energy efficiency of 66.8%